 Top logistics provided throughout the trip from Kathmandu to mountain camps with Himalayan veteran western guides and Sherpa staff that have successfully led previous trips with Summit Success on multiple 8000m mountains.

 Let Mountain Professionals take you there

 Want to learn more about climbing Cho Oyu, the sixth highest mountain in the world?
 Contact us today and we will give you all the info you need.

 Highlights of our trip

 - 1:2 climbing Sherpa to client ratio

-- Veteran American mountain guide staff with over a decade of guiding in Nepal, to ensure seamless delivery and safety procedures
+- Veteran American mountain guide staff with over 18 years of guiding in Nepal, to ensure seamless delivery and safety procedures

 - Communications tent with access to satellite phone, wifi and email, dispatches of the team progress on our news site

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers